 Feeling thirsty, fatigued, or lightheaded despite drinking water?
 You might be experiencing diuretic-related dehydration.
 Many prescription medications, caffeine, alcohol, herbal teas, and lifestyle factors can increase urine output and drain electrolytes like sodium, potassium, calcium, and magnesium.
 Understanding which diuretics affect your body and how to replace lost fluids and electrolytes is key to maintaining hydration, energy, and overall health.
-For more on electrolytes and how they function in the body, check out our Electrolyte Guide.

 A diuretic is any substance that increases urine production by the kidneys.
 This process, known as diuresis, helps the body eliminate excess fluid and sodium.
 While this can be helpful in certain medical situations, it can also become problematic when fluid loss outpaces intake.

-As urine output increases, the body doesn’t just lose water, it often loses electrolytes like sodium, potassium, and magnesium, which are essential for nerve signaling, muscle contraction, and fluid balance.
 Over time, this can leave cells underhydrated even if you’re drinking enough water, leading to symptoms that feel vague but persistent.
-To understand more about how electrolyte imbalance affects the body, see our Electrolyte Guide.
+To understand more about how electrolyte imbalance affects the body, see our blog on electrolytes.

 1. Prescription Diuretics